prvnl/simperium-user-manager/README.md

 * Create the tokens table in your database, using the 'tokes_table.sql' script
 * Change the 'settings.php' file according to your settings (the Simperium API Key and Admin Key can be found in the Simperium Dashboard)
 * Upload the 'usermanager' folder to your web hosting
-* Test your Simperium Reset Password script by opening the 'usermanager' location in your web browser!
+* Test your Simperium User Manager by opening the 'usermanager' location in your web browser!

 A live version of the Simperium User Manager is available at: http://prv.nl/tools/usermanager/